MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/access-denied-or-need-permission-error-sharepoint-online-or-onedrive-for-business.md

 ### A user can't access their own OneDrive site

 This issue is usually caused by a site user ID mismatch.
-For more information, see [Fix site user ID mismatch in SharePoint or OneDrive](../sharing-and-permissions/fix-site-user-id-mismatch.md).

-In this situation, check whether a new UPN exists.
+To fix the ID mismatch issue, check whether a new UPN exists.
 If it does, [delete the new UPN](/azure/active-directory/fundamentals/add-users-azure-active-directory#delete-a-user), and then [restore the original UPN](/azure/active-directory/fundamentals/active-directory-users-restore).

+If you're not comfortable with using this procedure, see [Fix site user ID mismatch in SharePoint or OneDrive](../sharing-and-permissions/fix-site-user-id-mismatch.md) for an automated solution to fix the issue.

 ### A user can't access a shared link